Songs of David Byrne and Brian Eno Tour: Ride, Rise, Roar

 On February 11, 2010, it was announced that a documentary film entitled Ride, Rise, Roar chronicling the tour would be released to the 2010 film festival circuit.
-The debut with be at South by Southwest on March 15, 2010, where it will be screened in all three media categories—film, interactive, and music.
+The debut will be at South by Southwest on March 15, 2010, where it will be screened in all three media categories—film, interactive, and music.
 The film was the feature-length directorial debut by Hillman Curtis—who also worked on the short film that accompanies the deluxe edition of Everything That Happens Will Happen Today.
 The film includes concert footage, footage of the planning and rehearsals for the tour, and exclusive interviews with Byrne, Eno, and the supporting musicians and dancers.
 Curtis was initially contacted to document the tour with no clear objective for the film and decided to focus on the collaboration between Byrne and his tour mates as well as the unique challenge of combining popular music with modern dance.